Python-PyQt/PyQt6-Docs/descriptions/QtCore/QAbstractItemModel-beginMoveRows-f.rst

     :status: todo
     :pysig: 54a5e8e51a9370586327f84486918a43
     :realsig: (const QModelIndex&,int,int,const QModelIndex&,int)
-    :digest: a663dad2bc165bbf270ef5bed2c907cb
+    :digest: a9a3137bcbaec0257f925575694ecc43

 Begins a row move operation.

 When reimplementing a subclass, this method simplifies moving entities in your model.
 This method is responsible for moving persistent indexes in the model, which you would otherwise be required to do yourself.
-Using  and :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.endMoveRows` is an alternative to emitting :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.layoutAboutToBeChanged` and :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.layoutChanged` directly along with :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.changePersistentIndex`.
+Using beginMoveRows and :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.endMoveRows` is an alternative to emitting :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.layoutAboutToBeChanged` and :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.layoutChanged` directly along with :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.changePersistentIndex`.

 The *sourceParent* index corresponds to the parent from which the rows are moved; *sourceFirst* and *sourceLast* are the first and last row numbers of the rows to be moved.
 The *destinationParent* index corresponds to the parent into which those rows are moved.
 The *destinationChild* is the row to which the rows will be moved.
 That is, the index at row *sourceFirst* in *sourceParent* will become row *destinationChild* in *destinationParent*, followed by all other rows up to *sourceLast*.